ALOBlack19/ALOBlack19/README.md

 I'm currently based in Vancouver, Canada, where I'm taking a Data Science program focused on tools like Python, SQL, PostgreSQL, Pandas, and Matplotlib.
 I originally come from a background in **Environmental Engineering**, where I worked on impactful projects related to **waste management and data collection** for major city events.

 My journey into data science is fueled by a desire to combine technology with sustainable development.
-I'm passionate about uncovering insights from data that can drive meaningful change—especially in the context of **environmental recovery** and **climate-related challenges**.
+I'm passionate about uncovering insights from data that can drive meaningful change, especially in the context of **environmental recovery** and **climate-related challenges**.

 At the moment, I am working on building my portfolio, which includes: